 Leonard was returned to the Philippines for medical treatment and finally returned to the United States on the U.S.S.
 Marine Shark which arrived in San Francisco on November 1, 1945.
 After treatment at Letterman General Hospital, he returned to his wife, Rilla.
 He became the father of four daughters and a second son.
 Leonard became the post master for Laverne, Oklahoma.

 On March 3, 1983, Leonard Hart died in Laverne, Oklahoma.
 His son, Thomas, also died on the same date, so they may have been died in an accident.

-Leonard was buried at Laverne Memorial Cemetery in Laverne, Oklahoma.
+Leonard and his son were buried at Laverne Memorial Cemetery in Laverne, Oklahoma.